wholder/ArduinoReader/README.md

   + Add an interface to allow manual selection of a range of Flash Memory to dump to the sceen.
   + Add an option to save a range to Flash Memory to an Intel Hex file.
-  + Add an option to checksum the program area of Flash Memory and print it to the display.

 ### Credit and Thanks